timjuenemann/tik-tok-clone/README.md

 # TikTok clone (WIP)

-This is a clone of the TikTok app that works on the desktop and on mobile and uses react under the hood.
+This is a clone of the TikTok app that uses react under the hood and works on desktop and on mobile.